truenas/documentation/content/SCALE/Apps/UsingApps.md

 ![AppsCatalog](/images/SCALE/AppsCatalog.png "Apps Catalog")

-The UI will ask to use a storage pool for Applications.
+When you navigate to **Apps**, TrueNAS will ask you to choose a storage pool for Applications.

 ![AppsChoosePool](/images/SCALE/AppsChoosePool.png "Choosing a Pool for Apps")